100 new jobs to be created at THK Rhythm Automotive

 THK Rhythm Automotive Canada is investing $27 million to purchase advanced manufacturing equipment, including automated machining and assembly centres to manufacture steering and linkage components, to facilitate two new projects for Ford (2022) and Toyota (2021).

 The Tillsonburg auto parts plant will expand by about 13,000 square feet to improve the flow of materials through the production process, enhancing productivity, increasing efficiencies, cutting costs and spurring innovation.
-Fedeli said the government’s $1 million contribution supports project.
+Fedeli said the government’s $1-million contribution supports the project.

 Advertisement